 The Panel intends to continue to focus as much resource as possible on promoting public understanding so that the Code and the Panel's role are better understood.
 This is intended to contribute to better informed investors, thus reducing their transaction costs.
-By giving an increased focus to information for shareholders being clear, concise and effective, the Panel aims to help retail and non-expert investors to more readily understand the information that is provided to them.
+By giving an increased focus to information for shareholders being clear, concise and effective, the Panel aims to help all investors, including retail and non-expert investors, to readily understand the information that is provided to them.

 The Panel measures the achievement of its Knowledge impact in two ways.
 The first relates specifically to the quality of the information for shareholders in terms of applying the Panel's guidance on clear, concise and effective disclosure, and the second relates to the Panel's publications about the Code and about the Panel.
 The indicator for improved information for shareholders is that at least 90% of respondents to an on-line survey indicate that they applied clear, concise and effective disclosure to their drafting, as set out in Panel guidance.
-This will be measured from the 2017/2018 year.
+This is measured by the extent to which participants in an on-line survey confirm that they have applied the Panel's guidance on this point.
+To date, all respondents have confirmed they have applied clear, concise and effective disclosure to their drafting, with one exception.
+That respondent stated that they applied the FMA's guidance on clear, concise and effective disclosure instead.

 The measure for improving knowledge about the roles of the Code and of the Panel is that at least 90% of the respondents to an on-line survey indicate that they find the Panel's publications about the Code and about the Panel useful.
-This is shown in the graph on page 15, below.
+This is shown in the graph below.